Loading...

 Customer data sent

-Total overhead: ~50ms initial share fetch + ~75µs reconstruction per algorithm call.
+Total overhead: Initial share fetch occurs once per epoch, with negligible per-call reconstruction cost.
 After the first execution within an epoch, overhead is effectively zero until the next epoch rotation.

 HONEST LIMITATIONS